How we restore power

 We work as quickly as possible to safely restore power to hospitals, critical services, businesses and residents.
 Our top priority during a power outage is always safety.

-Power outages can happen for a number of reasons including equipment faults, network improvements and emergency maintenance, load shedding and electrical faults at your home or business.
+Power outages can happen for several reasons, including equipment faults, network improvements and emergency maintenance, load shedding and electrical faults at your home or business.

 The process we follow